 Abstract

 Most somatic mutations in cancer are non-coding while the characterized drivers are predominantly located in coding regions, creating a conundrum as to whether the non-coding regions are important for oncogenesis.
 Here we endeavor to create a companion resource to the main ENCODE encyclopedia to address this issue.
 In particular, we integrate diverse ENCODE data to precisely calibrate background mutation rates and we utilize advanced functional-genomic assays, especially STARR-seq and Hi-C, to develop compact annotations and accurate extended gene models (linking enhancers to coding regions), achieving better statistical power for burden analysis.
 We also construct detailed regulatory networks to interpret tumor gene expression and mutation profiles, pinpointing effects of key regulators such as the transcription factor MYC and the RNA-binding-protein SUB1 and then validating them.
-We build cell-type specific networks to directly measure regulatory "rewiring" during oncogenesis, classifying changes as either moving toward or away from a stem-like state.
-Finally, we integrate the overall ENCODE resource, comprising networks and a compact annotation, to prioritize non-coding elements and mutations and then we validate a subset of them through targeted experiments.
+We build cell-type specific networks to directly measure the degree of "rewiring" during oncogenesis, classifying changes as either moving toward or away from a stem-like state.
+Finally, we integrate the overall ENCODE resource, comprising networks and burden analysis from the compact annotation set, to prioritize non-coding elements and mutations and then we validate a subset of them through targeted experiments.

 Version Two:

 Most somatic mutations in cancer are non-coding while the characterized drivers are predominantly located in coding regions, creating a conundrum as to whether the non-coding regions are important for oncogenesis.
 Here we endeavor to create a companion resource to the main ENCODE encyclopedia to address this issue.
-In particular, we integrate diverse ENCODE data to precisely calibrate background mutation rates and we utilize advanced functional-genomic assays, especially STARR-seq and Hi-C, to develop compact annotations and accurate extended gene models (linking enhancers to coding regions), achieving better statistical power for burden analysis.
+In particular, we utilize advanced functional-genomic assays, especially STARR-seq and Hi-C, to develop compact annotations and accurate extended gene models (linking enhancers to coding regions) to achieve better statistical power.
+We further integrate diverse ENCODE data to precisely calibrate background mutation rates for burden analysis.
 We also construct detailed regulatory networks to interpret tumor gene expression and mutation profiles, pinpointing effects of key regulators such as the transcription factor MYC and the RNA-binding-protein SUB1 and then validating them.
-We build cell-type specific networks to directly measure regulatory "rewiring" during oncogenesis, classifying changes as either moving toward or away from a stem-like state.
-Finally, we integrate the overall ENCODE resource, comprising networks and a compact annotation, to prioritize non-coding elements and mutations and then we validate a subset of them through targeted experiments.
+We build cell-type specific networks to directly measure the degree of "rewiring" during oncogenesis, classifying changes as either moving toward or away from a stem-like state.
+Finally, we integrate the overall ENCODE resource, comprising networks and burden analysis from the compact annotation set, to prioritize non-coding elements and mutations and then we validate a subset of them through targeted experiments.

 Introduction